debamitra/debs-journal/june-24/24-hello-world.md

 After that, I did some work calls for my two projects.

-Its about lunch time now, and I am not very hungry.
-I am thinking about what tasks I should work on or what I should learn today.
+Its about lunch time now, and I am thinking about what tasks I should work on or what I should learn today.
 I think I will work on the memory exercise that Ramana and I decided on last Saturday but didn't get around to because we spent time setting up the remote debugging environment locally.

 There is that xv6 playlist to go through [here](https://www.youtube.com/watch?v=fWUJKH0RNFE&list=PLbtzT1TYeoMhTPzyTZboW_j7TPAnjv9XB) as well.
 I am at video 4 right now.